 Did you know that over 20 million Americans over the age of 40 have cataracts in one or both eyes?
 Many people have cataracts that do not cause blurred vision or otherwise prevent them from leading active lives.
 In these cases, cataract surgery may be unnecessary.
 When these symptoms make it difficult to live a productive life, it’s time to consider cataract surgery.
 How do you know?

-- Yellow or Brown Tint: As the eye’s lens grows more dull over time your cataracts can darken, causing a yellow or brown tint to develop.
+As the eye’s lens grows more dull over time, your cataracts can darken, causing a yellow or brown tint to develop.
 This darkening can make it difficult to read, thread a needle, perceive fine details, or distinguish some colors.

-- Frequent Change in Glasses Prescription: If you find yourself frequently needing stronger glasses or contacts you may have cataracts, and buying a strong pair of reading glasses from the drugstore isn’t going to fix the problem.
-If your eyesight is changing rapidly, you may have cataracts.
+If you find yourself frequently needing stronger glasses or contacts you may have cataracts and buying a strong pair of reading glasses from the drugstore isn’t going to fix the problem.
+If your eyesight is changing rapidly, you may need cataract surgery to correct the problem.

-At the John-Kenyon Cataract Center, your doctor will perform a comprehensive evaluation to see whether you have cataracts and if so, whether or not cataract surgery is the right option for you.
-We’ll also determine other co-existing eye diseases diabetic retinopathy or macular degeneration may be playing a part.
+At the John-Kenyon Cataract Center in Kentucky, your doctor will perform a comprehensive evaluation to see whether you have cataracts and if so, whether or not cataract surgery is the right option for you.
+We’ll also determine other co-existing eye diseases may be playing a part.
 Some insurance companies often require a specific level of visual disability before they will cover cataract surgery.
-To learn more about the evaluation and surgery processes, check out our cataract videos.
+Schedule an appointment at your nearest John-Kenyon today!